Tyndale Bible: Trial and execution of Tyndale

 In 1535, Tyndale was arrested by the Antwerp authorities.
 He was imprisoned in the castle at Vilvoorde, during which time the Catholic theologian Jacobus Latomus and he spent almost a year and a half attempting to convince each other in a series of private books.

 In August 1536 he was declared a heretic for his Lutheran advocacy and defrocked.
-Tyndale now being outside the derestriction of the Church. he was sentenced him to be strangled to death and his body burned.
+Tyndale now being outside the derestriction of the Church. he was sentenced to be strangled to death and his body burned.
 Tyndale was not condemned because of translating or publishing Scriptures, which was not a crime in the Low Countries, but for the promulgation of Lutheran views that the Catholic states considered seditious or a threat to peace.

 English ban

 In 1543, The English Parliament enacted Henry VIII's Act for the Advancement of True Religion which banned keeping and using "books and writings in the English tongue, teaching or comprising any matters of Christian religion, articles of the faith, or Holy Scripture...", including Tyndale's translation of the New Testament.